jimweirich/rspec-given/README.md

 ### And

-The _And_ clause is similar to _Then_, but do not form their own RSpec examples.
-This means that _And_ clauses reuse the setup from the _Then_ clause.
-Using a single _Then_ an multiple _And_ clauses in an example group means the setup for that group is run only once (for the _Then_ clause).
+The _And_ clause is similar to _Then_, but does not form its own RSpec example.
+This means that _And_ clauses reuse the setup from a sibling _Then_ clause.
+Using a single _Then_ an multiple _And_ clauses in an example group means the setup for that group is run only once (for the _Then_ clause) and reused for all the _And_s.
 This can be a significant speed savings where the setup for an example group is expensive.

 Some things to keep in mind about _And_ clauses: